top of page

 Montauk Tribe of Indians

 WE ARE STILL HERE.
-WE ARE ONE.
-WE ARE MONTAUK.

-The Indigenous peoples of Montauk once resided in great numbers on the eastern end of Long Island, New York.
+The Indigenous peoples of Montauk once resided in great numbers on the eastern end of Long Island, NY.
 Due to the colonization of North America and a 1910 unjust ruling by Judge Blackmar, the Montauk Nation was wrongfully disenfranchised from their ancestral lands and told that they no longer existed as a tribe.
 Today the Montauk are calling for the State of New York and the Federal Government to right this wrong.
-Though there are several bands of Montauk and many Montauk reside in different cities throughout Long Island, NY and the United States, they are still connected to the rich culture and traditions of their ancestors and remain united by their determination to receive justice for their tribe.
-The Montauk Tribe of Indians Council of Elders recognizes all Montauk, no matter where you live, as relatives and citizens of One Montauk Nation.
+Though there are several bands of Montauk and many tribal members reside all over the world, we are still connected to each other and the culture and traditions of our ancestors.
+The Montauk stand united by our determination to receive justice for our ancestors, tribe and future generations.

 Montauk Tribe of Indians at a Glance